 No matter what your dietary preferences are, we all can benefit from a more sustainable economy.
 Without an effective free market solution for policing corporate management, American corporations will always be at risk of making headlines for all the wrong reasons.

 We need to tilt the balance back, and away from corporate management.
-This seemingly gnarly reversal in regulation would not only reverse the problematic trend in executive compensation but also reduce the incentive for aggressive and “creative” accounting while freeing management to focus on real growth rather than financial engineering.
+This reversal in regulation would not only reverse the problematic trend in executive compensation but also reduce the incentive for aggressive and “creative” accounting while freeing management to focus on real growth rather than financial engineering.

 Hostile takeovers might not be the most attractive looking corporate governance delicacies, but they are unquestionably functional, which is more than what can be said about a lot of CEOs and corporate boards these days.